jimthoburn/tobbi.co/_posts/2019-12-06-improving-ux-for-images-while-loading-on-the-web.markdown

 [![Network throttling in the developer tools for Firefox](/images/writing/2019-12-06-improving-ux-for-images-while-loading-on-the-web/2048-wide/network-throttle.png)](https://pictures.tobbi.co/wildflowers/51-mastodon-peak/)
 </figure>

 There are five ideas suggested here, but don’t feel like you have to use all of them!
-Some are will be way more useful in certain contexts (especially _lazy loading_), and implementing even just one can make a big difference.
+Some will be way more useful in certain contexts (especially _lazy loading_), and implementing even just one can make a big difference.
 In general, these techniques are useful for large images, long lists of images, and images that affect the layout of a web page.

 1. [Loading images lazily](#lazy-loading)
 2. [Giving images an intrinsic size](#intrinsic-sizing)